 About Balanced Equine products

 It all started with the Best Guess mineral mix.
 The Best Guess mix came about when a number of hoof care practitioners requested it on behalf of horse owners who were not able to test their pasture or hay so in 2011 Best Guess was born.
-Prior to this, I had recommended that horse owners find a mineral product with the highest copper and zinc levels but no added iron and it was impossible, let alone finding one with premium mineral sources.
-The Best Guess mineral mix was formulated to supply what most horses are deficient in, based on thousands of pasture and hay tests in Australia and overseas.
+Prior to this, I had recommended that horse owners find a mineral product with the highest copper and zinc levels but no added iron or manganese and it was impossible, let alone finding one with premium mineral sources.
+The Best Guess mineral mix was formulated to supply what most horses are deficient in, based on thousands of pasture and hay tests in Australia and overseas and using the mineral sources that are supported by research in horses.

 Equi Horse (formerly known as Hoof Rescue) was designed for horses that also need additional magnesium.
-Essentially Best Guess with magnesium.
+Essentially Best Guess with the addition of magnesium.
 Many horses need some additional magnesium, either due to too little in the intake or the calcium to magnesium ratio is too high.

 Equi Horse +Se (formerly known as Hoof Rescue +Se) is essentially Best Guess with magnesium and selenium.
-It’s not unusual for horses to be too low in selenium, more information on the Equi Horse +Se page.
+It’s not unusual for horses to be too low in selenium, especially if the grass or hay is grown in acidic soil, the most common type.
+More information on the Equi Horse +Se page.

 All the mixes contain premium mineral sources based on the peer reviewed scientific studies used for the guidelines in the NRC 2007 Nutrient Requirements for Horses and Dr Eleanor Kellon’s VMD recommendations.
 All the mineral mixes contain significant levels of copper and zinc and a small amount of iodine.
 All are NOT the smorgasbord of nutrients that come in the ‘everything but the kitchen sink’ type of mineral mix products on the market, yet contain very little of what is really needed.
 On a high pasture/hay diet, many of these nutrients are unnecessary and simply make expensive manure.
 If you are looking for a product that contains everything your horse needs, picture green grass.